MA Rural Development: Admissions 2025, Colleges, Syllabus, Careers

 Yes, majority of universities include fieldwork as their part of the syllabus.
 The students can visit rural communities, can work on real-time projects, and can even do internships with NGOs or government programs.
 This will give then a practical exposure and will help them understand on how the rural systems actually work.

-Can I go into research or teaching after completing MA in Rural Development?
+Can I opt for the IGNOU MA in Rural Development?